Involving animals in research

 We also need animal research to improve treatments.
 It’s an important way to develop and test new drugs, radiotherapy and surgical techniques.

-It’s the law in the UK that all new treatments are tested in animals before they can be tested in people.
+It’s the law in the UK that all new drugs are assessed for safety before they can be tested in people and this usually requires testing in animals.
 This minimises the risk to cancer patients during the development of new treatments.